It’s time to refresh The New Zealand Curriculum

-- It will be clear what your child needs to know, understand and do throughout their schooling
+- It will be clear what your child needs to know, understand and do throughout their schooling.

-- Your child’s teacher will be better supported to identify and respond to your child’s strengths, aspirations and needs
+- Your child’s teacher will be better supported to identify and respond to your child’s strengths, aspirations and needs.

 Why are we doing this?

-Over the past three years we have invited parents, whānau and learners to give us feedback on the national curriculum for schooling through consultations such as the Education Conversation and NCEA review.
+Since 2018 we have invited parents, whānau and learners to give us feedback on the national curriculum for schooling through consultations such as the Education Conversation and NCEA review.
 People have told us there are things that need to change and there needs to be stronger focus on:

 - The identities, languages, cultures and wellbeing of children

-- The most important learning
+- The most important learning/the learning that matters

 - Valuing Aotearoa’s bicultural foundation